-Total - All households Household type - Refers to the basic division of private households into family and non-family households
+1. Total - All households

+Household type - Refers to the basic division of private households into family and non-family households

 Family household' refers to a household that contains at least one census family, that is, a married couple with or without children, or a couple living common-law with or without children, or a lone parent living with one or more children (lone-parent family).
 'One-family household' refers to a single census family (with or without other non-family persons) that occupies a private dwelling.
-'Multiple-family household' refers to a household in which two or more census family centers to a household in which two or more census family centers to a household in which two or without additional non-family persons) occupy the same private dwelling.
+'Multiple-family household' refers to a household in which two or more census familes (with or without additional non-family persons) occupy the same private dwelling.